stitchdata/docs/_integration-schemas/zendesk/ticket_audits.md

           - name: "source"
             type: "object"
-            description: "Additional details about how the event was created."
+            description: "Additional details about how the event was created.
+Only available for some channels."
-            object-attributes: &source-attributes
+            object-attributes:

           # START TO OBJECT
               - name: "to"
                 type: "object"
-                description: ""
+                description: "If the source was an email, Twitter message/mention, phone call, etc., details about the recipient."
                 object-attributes:
                   - name: "address"
                     type: "string"